-There are 4 different denominations of Eagles and a few different types and portraits for each denomination:
+There are 4 different denominations of Eagles and several different types and portraits for each denomination of gold Eagle coin:

-Following are photos and details of the 4 most common types of gold Eagle coins…
+Following are details for the 4 most common types of gold Eagle coins…

-These gold coins book from $320 in very fine condition to $500 in MS-60 condition.
-However, a lot of times you can’t go by the book prices with gold coins, due to the gold market fluctuating so much from day to day.
+NOTE: A lot of times, you can’t go by the book prices with gold coins — due to the gold market fluctuating so much from day to day.
 One day gold may be down and the coin would be worth more just for the type of coin it is, and the next day gold could be way up in the market and it would be worth more for its weight in gold than the scarceness of the coin.

-Most Half Eagles of this style will be worth anywhere from $495 in very fine condition to $595 in MS-60 condition with these exceptions:
+Most Indian Head Half Eagles are worth anywhere from $495 in Very Fine condition to $595 in MS-60 condition with these exceptions:

 - 1929 – $11,000 to $22,000